 5. The increase in domestic prices makes home exports less attractive and causes a current account deficit.
 This diminishes the money supply and causes contractionary pressures in the economy which serve to mitigate and ultimately reverse wage demands and price increases.

-6. A “demand determined” increase in dollar reserve holdings would not affect the world supply of money as central banks merely attempt to trade their holdings of domestic assets for dollar reserves.
-A “supply determined” increase in reserve holdings, however, would result from expansionary monetary policy in the United States (the reserve center).
-At least at the end of the Bretton Woods era the increase in world dollar reserves arose in part because of an expansionary monetary policy in the United States rather than a desire by other central banks to increase their holdings of dollar assets.
-Only the “supply determined” increase in dollar reserves is relevant for analyzing the relationship between world holdings of dollar reserves by central banks and inflation.

-7. An increase in the world interest rate leads to a fall in a central bank’s holdings of foreign reserves as domestic residents trade in their cash for foreign bonds.
+6. An increase in the world interest rate leads to a fall in a central bank’s holdings of foreign reserves as domestic residents trade in their cash for foreign bonds.
 This leads to a decline in the home country’s money supply.
 The central bank of a “small” country cannot offset these effects since it cannot alter the world interest rate.
 An attempt to sterilize the reserve loss through open market purchases would fail unless bonds are imperfect substitutes.

-8. Capital account restrictions insulate the domestic interest rate from the world interest rate.
+7. Capital account restrictions insulate the domestic interest rate from the world interest rate.
 Monetary policy, as well as fiscal policy, can be used to achieve internal balance.
 Because there are no offsetting capital flows, monetary policy, as well as fiscal policy, can be used to achieve internal balance.
 The costs of capital controls include the inefficiency which is introduced when the domestic interest rate differs from the world rate and the high costs of enforcing the controls.

-9. Yes, it does seem that the external balance problem of a deficit country is more severe.
-While the macroeconomic imbalance may be equally problematic in the long run regardless of whether it is a deficit or surplus, large external deficits involve the risk that the market will fix the problem quickly by ceasing to fund the external deficit.
-In this case, there may have to be rapid adjustment that could be disruptive.
-Surplus countries are rarely forced into rapid adjustments, making the problems less risky.

-10. An inflow attack is different from capital flight, but many parallels exist.
+8. An inflow attack is different from capital flight, but many parallels exist.
 In an “outflow” attack, speculators sell the home currency and drain the central bank of its foreign assets.
 The central bank could always defend if it so chooses (they can raise interest rates to improbably high levels), but if it is unwilling to cripple the economy with tight monetary policy, it must relent.
 An “inflow” attack is similar in that the central bank can always maintain the peg, it is just that the consequences of doing so may be more unpalatable than breaking the peg.
 If money flows in, the central bank must buy foreign assets to keep the currency from appreciating.
 If the central bank cannot sterilize all the inflows (eventually they may run out of domestic assets to sell to sterilize the transactions where they are buying foreign assets), it will have to either let the currency appreciate or let the money supply rise.
 If it is unwilling to allow and increase in inflation due to a rising money supply, breaking the peg may be preferable.